apals/FairManager/README.md

 Welcome to FairManager, an administrative service to handle and manage companies, events, user and much more for your event!

+## To add new views

+See the example folder: https://github.com/apals/FairManager/tree/master/client/app/edit-partner

+In order to add a new view in the front-end, do the following

+1. Create a folder with the view-name in client/app/

+2. In this folder, create 3 files: the .html-file, the .controller.js (with the naming convention) file, and a .js file

+3. The .js file should contain the route logic, see for example https://github.com/apals/FairManager/blob/master/client/app/edit-partner/edit-partner.js
+authenticate: admin also restricts the routes to users with administrator-access.
+See possible roles in client/app/app.constant.js

+4. If you want to add this to the navbar in the top, find navbar.controller.js in client/components/navbar and add it to the menu-list.
+If you want to add to the right-hand side of the navbar, add it in the navbar.html file.

+## TODO
+- write about code duplication
+- what the generator did and what it didn't

 ## Generating tool

 The projects folder structure, the client-side testing suite and the authentication process was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack), version 3.3.0.